thymeleaf/thymeleaf/README.markdown

 Note how here we are only specifying the name of the *testable* to be resolved: `"test"` (more on testables later).
 But anyway this is only two lines, and therefore we are accepting some defaults, namely:

    * Dialects.
 By default only the *Standard Dialect* will be enabled.
-   * Messages.
-By default no internationalization messages will be available.
    * Resolvers.
 By default the *standard test resolution* mechanism will be used (more on it later).
    * Reporters.
 By default a console reporter will be used.